Energy investment firm 1901 Partners is latest in Ziff dynasty

 The Ziff family earned its fortune from Ziff Davis, a publisher of specialty magazines founded in the 1920s that began focusing on technology publications like PC Magazine in the 1980s.
 Robert, Dirk and Daniel Ziff were the grandsons of the founder of the company, and sold the business in 1994 for $1.4 billion.

-They pooled much of their money into hedge funds, notably giving seed capital to Goldman Sachs equities trader Daniel Och in 1994 to launch Och-Ziff Capital Management, the now-$44 billion publicly traded hedge fund firm.
+They pooled much of their money into hedge funds, notably giving seed capital to Goldman Sachs equities trader Daniel Och in 1994 to launch Och-Ziff Capital Management , the now-$44 billion publicly traded hedge fund firm.
 ZBI also hired top talent to invest in stocks and other securities in-house, instead of farming their capital out to external managers famous for keeping a big cut of profits.
 One 1901 Partners investment is Canadian International Oil Corp., a company that drills for oil and gas.
 ZBI previously invested in that company.
+(Reporting by Lawrence Delevingne; Editing by Andrew Hay)